What to wear on Safari in Uganda-Best Advice

 Wear no white while on a nature walk or hike – it will be red-brown with dust.

 Neutral colors may not be the most fashionable, but they provide the best protection.

 Blue Jeans are excellent and the right choice since they are sturdy and do not show dirt as Khaki trousers do.

 Sturdy Shoes – Boots for your Safari:

-Forget sneakers – unless you wear them around the lodge – flip-flops are not worn in Rwanda as a measure to protect people against Jiggers except inside of hotel going to Pool.
+Forget sneakers – unless you wear them around the lodge – flip-flops are not worn in Rwanda as a measure to protect people against Jiggers except inside of the hotel going to Pool.

-If you are going on a gorilla trek or chimpanzee spotting adventure – you will need a good pair of hiking boots for your protection, for traction and more.
+If you are going on a gorilla trek or chimpanzee spotting adventure – you will need a good pair of hiking boots for your protection, for traction, and more.

 Sturdy footwear is most recommended for your safari, and waterproof hiking boots are the best protection for your ankles for you while hiking, trekking or climbing.